 THE compressor of this dependable system is required.
-Air is supplied only sewage ejector is the well known when sewage is being moved.
-Nash Hytor.
-Unique in design, it necessity for a reciprocating compressor furnishes a large, unvarying volume of and its accessories is eliminated. air and operates with a single revolving part-the multi-bladed rotor running For moving unscreened sewage or without contact in its casing.
-There is drainage from basements below sewer nothing to wear outnothing that needs adjusting.
+Air is supplied only sewage ejector is the well known when sewage is being moved. furnishes a large, unvarying volume of and its accessories is eliminated. air and operates with a single revolving part-the multi-bladed rotor running For moving unscreened sewage or nothing to wear outnothing that needs adjusting.